-Waiting lists for each year group at each community and voluntary controlled school will be maintained until 31 July 2022 when they will be cancelled.
-Applicants who wish a child to go on the waiting list for the 2022/23 academic year must reapply for in-year admission through Surrey County Council.
-Fully completed applications received during July 2022 will be used to reform the waiting list during August 2022.
-Applications received after the end of July 2022 will be added to the waiting list as soon as they have been processed.
+Waiting lists for each year group at each community and voluntary controlled school will be maintained until the 31 July 2024 when they will be cancelled.
+Applicants who wish a child to remain on the waiting list for the 2024/25 academic year must complete a Continuing Interest form through Surrey County Council between 1 July 2024 and 31 August 2024.
+Fully completed forms received during July 2024 will be used to reform the waiting list during August 2024.
+Applications received between 1 August and 31 August will be added to the waiting list as soon as they have been processed.
+If a Continuing Interest form is not received by 31 August 2024 the applicant will be required to submit a new in year application.